 One of the issues plaguing users is faster-than-normal battery drain.
 Battery life issues are extremely common after new iOS releases so the complaints don’t come as much of a surprise.

 Some of the issues might be related to hardware, but many others are probably related to software.
 In a lot of cases, it’s probably a rogue app or bad habits causing the issues.

-If you’re dealing with terrible battery drain, your first thought might be to downgrade back to iOS 12.
-That’s certainly an option, but you’ll lose access to iOS 13’s features and enhancements if you drop back down.
-Before you downgrade, you should try and alleviate the issues on your own.
+If you’re dealing with terrible battery drain, your first thought might be to downgrade back to an older version of iOS 13.
+That’s certainly an option.
+That said, before you downgrade, you should try and alleviate the issues on your own.

 This guide will take you through fixes for bad iOS 13 battery life.
 These fixes have worked for us in the past and there’s a good chance they’ll get your issues sorted in a matter of minutes.

 The first thing you’ll want to do is restart your iPhone.
 Power it down, wait for a minute, and then power it back on.
 Often times, this will do the trick.